 The PDF format itself is great for certain use cases.
 It also has certain limitations by its very nature.
 It is page based, reflecting its origin back when its primary use was presenting page based content either from scanned pages or word processors that were also page based.
 But neither Notes or the web are inherently page based, so PDF's have to "break things where they oughtn't be broke".
 In addition, a PDF is largely, though not exactly, a snapshot or image of the contents.
 But just as an image of your dinner posted on Instagram is little help when you are hungry, an image of your Notes document is fairly limited compared to the active Notes document itself.

-We have identified ten primary issues to be aware of when exporting/migrating to PDF, though there may be more.
+We have identified eight primary issues to be aware of when exporting/migrating to PDF, though there may be more.
 For the purposes of this blog series, I'll compare PDFs to how we export/migrate to HTML or MIME.
-The first five are issues with any rich text exported to PDF (in case you simply export the rich text field), while the second group of five are with documents rendered with their form exported to PDF, usually the case.
+The first four are issues with any rich text exported to PDF (in case you simply export the rich text field), while the second group of four are with documents rendered with their form exported to PDF, usually the case.
 Depending on what vendor or driver you use, a few of these may have at least a partial solution, but they are good items to check when validating your approach.